sancarn/Innovyze-ICM-Libraries/docs/Infoworks-ICM/Infoworks API Wishlist.md

 ### Open a version of a WSNumbatNetwork object

-Currently this is impossible, (even impossible to work around).
-This really needs to be resolved as you lack a huge amount of power without this ability
+Currently this is a WIP feature of Ruby.
+You can find this under `WSModelObject.open_version` This really needs to be resolved as you lack a huge amount of power without this ability.

+Currently the only work around found is to call `csv_changes(commitID1,commitID2,file)` to generate a csv of changes, and then use this csv to update a copy of the latest version of the network.